Optimal Control For Anti-Abeta Treatment in Alzheimer's Disease using a Reaction-Diffusion Model: Numerical Results

-The results are shown in Fig.~\ref{1D} for \( \alpha = 100 \).
-As illustrated in Fig.~\ref{1D}, the objective function satisfies \( \mathcal{J}(C^*(t)) < \mathcal{J}(C) \), indicating that the optimal control outperforms the constant treatment.
-Moreover, the necessary condition for optimality is close to zero for \( C^*(t) \), whereas it deviates from zero for the constant treatment, confirming the optimality of the computed control.
-Figure~\ref{fig:1d_compare} presents the evolution of the integral \( \int_{\Omega} u(\mathbf{x},t) \, d\mathbf{x} \) under both treatment strategies.
-The optimal treatment initially induces a rapid reduction in \( u(\mathbf{x},t) \) but slows down over time to mitigate side effects.
-In contrast, the constant treatment leads to a more pronounced reduction toward the end of the treatment period, as it neither accounts for potential side effects nor explicitly optimizes based on \(\int_0^T\int_{\Omega} u(\mathbf{x},s) \, d\mathbf{x} ds\).
-While the constant treatment shows late-stage improvements, the optimized strategy remains preferable due to its explicit consideration of side effects, and the performance difference at the final time remains relatively minor.
+As illustrated in Fig.~\ref{1D}, the objective function satisfies \(\mathcal{J}(C^*(t)) < \mathcal{J}(C),\) indicating that the optimal control outperforms the constant treatment.
+Moreover, the necessary condition in Lemma~\ref{Necessary_Lemma} for optimality is nearly zero ($7.85\times10^{-7}$) for \(C^*(t)\), whereas it deviates significantly from zero for the constant treatment, confirming the validity of the computed optimal control.
+Figure~\ref{1D} also presents the temporal evolution of the cumulative integral

-Next, we compared the Linear Combination Adjoint Method (Algorithm~\ref{alg:linear_combination}) with \( \beta = 0.5 \) to the Gradient Descent Adjoint Method (Algorithm~\ref{alg:gradient_descent}) using a step size of \( \gamma = \frac{0.2}{\alpha} \).
-Due to the uniqueness of the optimal solution, both methods yielded the same result but required a different number of iterations, as summarized in Table~\ref{table:results1} for various values of \( \alpha \).
-Both methods exhibited similar convergence behavior with minimal variation across different \( \alpha \) values.
-For larger \( \alpha \), the Linear Combination Adjoint Method converged more quickly.
-In contrast, the Gradient Descent Adjoint Method experienced slower convergence as the step size \( \gamma = \frac{0.2}{\alpha} \) decreased with increasing \( \alpha \).
+where \(u\) denotes the solution under the constant treatment \(C\) and \(u^*\) corresponds to the solution under the optimal treatment \(C^*\).
+The cumulative difference steadily accumulates over time and remains strictly positive throughout the treatment period $(t>0)$, indicating a sustained advantage of the optimal strategy.
+By explicitly accounting for side effects within the optimization process, the optimal control achieves a superior overall balance between amyloid plaque clearance and treatment safety.